 The Nazca (also spelled Nasca) Lines are geoglyphs located in an arid coastal area of Peru that cover an estimated 170 square miles (450 square kilometers).

-Scratched on the ground, they number in the thousands and depict creatures from both the natural world and the human imagination.
+Scratched on the ground, the Nazca Lines number in the thousands and depict creatures from both the natural world and the human imagination.
 They include animals such as the spider, hummingbird, monkey, lizard, pelican and even a killer whale.
-Also depicted are plants, trees, flowers and oddly shaped fantastic figures.
-Also illustrated are geometric motifs such as wavy lines, triangles, spirals and rectangles.
+Ancient artisans also depicted plants, trees, flowers and oddly shaped fantastic figures, as well as geometric motifs, such as wavy lines, triangles, spirals and rectangles.

-The vast majority of the lines date from 200 BC to 500 AD, to a time when a people referred to as the Nazca inhabited the region.
-The earliest lines, created with piled up stones, date as far back as 500 BC.
+The vast majority of the lines date from 200 B.C. to A.D.
+500, to a time when a people referred to as the Nazca inhabited the region.
+The earliest lines, created with piled up stones, date as far back as 500 B.C.